Heritage harbours, festivals and events with the aim of preservation and promotion of cultural heritage

 There is a large number of port harbours that have traditional boats on display in their foreground.
 They represent the heritage and identity of the area they are sailing in, and thus become an important cultural element.
 They also play an important role in tourism.
 The topics on how to protect and safeguard the future of wooden boats will be the main issues of this year’s Forum.

 The Forum will be attended by a large number of experts from leading European museums, organisations and associations.
-The arrival of traditional wooden boats from Italy and Greece is announced and for them a free berth will be provided in the Betina port.
-For participants and Forum guests, a regatta on Lateen sail will be organised and a traditional dinner in the shipyard with the help of the Tourist Board of Betina, members of the Folklore Society Zora from Betina and the Betina gajeta Association 1740.
+The arrival of traditional wooden boat Oloferne from Italy is announced and a free berth will be provided in the Betina port.
+For participants and Forum guests, a regatta on Lateen sail will be organised and a traditional dinner in the shipyard with the help of the Tourist Board of Betina, members of the Folklore Society Zora from Betina and the Betina gajeta 1740 and Latinsko idro associations.